 Blockhouse| Nundah | Potato hash cakes.
 Fluffy potato, feta, carrot puree and garden peas with poached eggs will get your veggies in, a side of bacon will do the rest!

 Fuel & Co.| Nundah | Chorizo Rye Bagel.
 Back at it again with the classic bagel, this puppy comes with grilled chorizo, fried eggs with chives, fresh tomato and aioli.

 Wild Canary| Brookfield | Gardener’s breakfast.
 Feast on a generous plate of bacon steak, debrecener sausage, mushrooms, poached free range eggs, garden greens, spiced Moroccan tomato relish and sourdough toast.

 Smoked Paprika| Bardon | Smoked Paprika breakfast.
 Spice up your morning with spicy beef on Turkish with poached eggs, hollandaise and plenty of haloumi.

 Goodness Gracious Café| Graceville | The goodness gracious.
 You’ll want to book in a special date for this concoction of angus steak, roast pumpkin, carrot, tomato, kumara hummus, sourdough and cloud eggs.

 Piggy Back Cafe| Jindalee |Mojito Pancake Stack.
 For a fresh start to your day, devour Piggy Back’s Mojito Pancake Stack, that comes with lime infused mascarpone and peppermint white choc sauce.

-Are 50 of the best breakfasts in Brisbane enough reasons to ditch your morning Weetbix for the year?
+Are these enough reasons to ditch your morning Weetbix for the year?
 We think so.
 Did we miss your fave Brisbane breakfast spot?
 Let us know via email at [email protected] so we can include them in the next round!